CirclePeople/osu-list/README.md

 Feel free to join the Discord above and join the thread for this list if you want to improve it!
 Alternatively, create a discussion if you want to discuss here on GitHub.

 This document is a work in progress.
-Feel free to add your project here by forking the repository and adding your project via a Pull Request.
+Feel free to improve it by:

+- Adding new, unique projects.
+- Improving formatting.
+- Updating statuses of projects that have been abandoned.

 Please follow these guidelines when adding a project: